aburgh/Disk-Arbitrator/README.markdown

 #### 0.5 (in development)

 * Added lock icon to disks that are read-only
-* Fix launchd plist containing hard coded app path
+* Fixed launchd plist containing hard coded app path
 * Improved compatibility with 10.10
-* Improve code stability
+* Improved code stability

 #### 0.4.2 11/23/2012